 Protecting Our Community.

-Keep It Green is committed to protecting and preserving the land, quality of life, natural character, recreational and open space of our community in the Lower Waccamaw Neck for the benefit of present and future generations
+KEEP IT GREEN is committed to protecting and preserving the land, quality of life, and natural character of our community in the Lower Waccamaw Neck for the benefit of present and future generations

 Water Level Rise